While spending only one day in Dublin isn’t quite enough to see all of the city, it is a long enough time to get a great impressions.

 Turns out, it was a lot!
 Dublin is a pretty popular short trip from practically anywhere in Europe and even some places on the US East Coast, so it’s very easy see and do a lot in 24 hours.

 Check out our picks for best things to do in during your one day in Dublin.

-Another amazing place for shopping is Grafton Street during your one day in Dublin.
-Besides having great shops there’s a buzzing and lively atmosphere here with street performers and all.
+Another amazing place is Grafton Street during your one day in Dublin.
+Besides having great shops, there’s a buzzing and lively atmosphere here with street performers and all.
 If you’re exhausted after shopping head over to St. Stephen’s Green for a relaxing break.

 One of the more eerie sites to see during your one day in Dublin is the Kilmainham Gaol.
 This jail is famous in Irish history and one of Europe’s largest unoccupied jails.
 Famous for being the place of the 1916 executions of Irish rebels by the British and public hangings took place here even earlier.
 Now it is said that the jail is extremely haunted and you can tour inside.